mortar-works/mortar-website/src/site/use-cases/huxley.md

 pageImage: IASS_hoopd_hackney_01d.png
 homepageImage: hoopd_serviceandevents01.png
 description: |-
-  Huxley is an asset management platform transforming traditional real estate into flexible, sustainable and contemporary living and working environments.
-With a suite of financial management and payment tools, Huxley delivers consumer-centric, automated and intelligent digital experiences and operational analysis.
+  Huxley is an asset management platform transforming the built environment.
+Huxley delivers consumer-centric, flexible, digital solutions for the management and operation of real estate, driving more efficient, intelligent, mixed-use and hybrid models of operation.
 order: 3
 ---